No. 6 Arizona routs Cal 69-33 after loss to No. 1 Stanford

 Arizona led by 17 after one quarter, 29 at halftime and shot 51% overall.
 The Wildcats had a 50-22 advantage in the paint, 27-7 on the break and scored 26 points off Cal’s 31 turnovers.

+“That wasn’t our defense on Friday and we had to come out and prove what Arizona defense is,” Arizona’s Cate Reese, who had 14 points.
+“We did a great job of that.”

+Cal (0-9, 0-6) was able to hang around in a loss to Arizona State on Friday, but had no chance against the determined Wildcats.

-Cal (0-9, 0-6) shot 33%, went 1 for 6 from 3 and didn’t hit double figure scoring until the 1:56 mark of the second quarter.
+Shell shocked from the start, the depleted Bears didn’t hit double figure scoring until the 1:56 mark, shot 33% and went 1 for 6 from 3.
 Dalayah Daniels led the Bears with 12 points.

+“We struggled vs. pressure at the start of this game.
+We really have to work on that,” Cal coach Charmin Smith said.
+“It’s tough when you have one point guard on your roster, but we know what our weaknesses are and what we need to get better at.”

 A year ago, Arizona picked up one of the biggest wins in school history by beating No. 4 Stanford in overtime.
-The Wildcats followed up with a dud against Cal two days later, losing 55-54 on a late putback.
+The Wildcats followed up with a home dud against Cal two days later, losing 55-54 on a late putback.

 Arizona again faced the Bears two days after playing Stanford, though this time after a difficult loss.